awslabs/data-on-eks/README.md

 🚀 [EMR on EKS with Karpenter](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-karpenter) - 👈 Start here if you are new to EMR on EKS.
 This template deploys EMR on EKS cluster and uses [Karpenter](https://karpenter.sh/) to scale Spark jobs.

-🚀 [EMR on EKS with Apache YuniKorn](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-yunikorn) - This template deploys EMR on EKS cluster and uses Apache YuniKorn for custom batch scheduling.

 🚀 [Spark Operator on EKS](https://awslabs.github.io/data-on-eks/docs/spark-on-eks/spark-operator-yunikorn) - This template deploys EKS cluster and uses Spark Operator and Apache YuniKorn for running self-managed Spark jobs

 🚀 [Ray on EKS](https://awslabs.github.io/data-on-eks/docs/ai-ml-eks/ray) - This template deploys Ray Operator on EKS with sample scripts.